-The animals that we rescue are individuals that often require special care.
-Our Adoption Program requires that prospective carers meet the following criteria:
+The animals we rescue are individuals who often require special care.
+The FARAAP requires that prospective carers meet the following criteria:

 Application for inclusion in the program $50